Yanlewen/TradeTrap/README.md

 - 💀 There is little stability assurance; capital buffers collapse without warning.
 - 🎭 Decisions are black boxes, so you rarely know where the loss came from.

-Target those weak spots and the system destabilises quickly: a warped model response, an injected signal, or a polluted API call is enough to make an otherwise steady agent unravel.
+Target those weak spots and the system destabilises immediately: a warped response, an injected signal, or a polluted API call is enough to unravel an otherwise steady-looking agent.

-The two experiment sets below show how reverse expectations and fake news injections turn these latent weaknesses into visible failures.
+We use two attacks — reverse expectations and fake news — to show the weakness is not anecdotal but reproducible.

 <div align="center" style="margin: 32px 0;">
-  <span style="font-size: 18px; font-weight: 600; color: #6c7b94;">— Two different security attack methods —</span>
+  <span style="font-size: 18px; font-weight: 600; color: #6c7b94;">— Two different attack paths —</span>
 </div>
 <div align="center" style="margin-bottom: 20px;">
   <strong style="font-size: 20px;">Reverse Expectations Injection</strong><br/>